Creating a Least-Privilege Monitoring User in Zalando Postgres Operator

 key: password

 The exporter exposes metrics on port 9187.
-I configured a ServiceMonitor so Prometheus (running in the monitoring namespace) would scrape it:
+I set up a ServiceMonitor so Prometheus scrapes it:

 serviceMonitor: